samstav/simpl/docs/vagrant.md

     $ vagrant destroy

-Finally, the default configuration settings are defined in `vagrant/cookbooks/checkmate/attributes/default.rb`.
-To modify any of these, set the matching value in the chef.json hash in `Vagrantfile`.
+To modify any of the attributes, set the value in the chef.json hash in `Vagrantfile`.

 ## Inside the VM